(1) B2B Wave Ltd, a company incorporated in UK (registration number 10023457) (the “Provider”)

 The Platform will be hosted at a facility meeting the following requirements:

-Linux web server protected by firewall, access by authorised personnel with multiple security steps required.
+Linux web server protected by firewall, access by authorized personnel with multiple security steps required.

 Service Level Agreement